shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-2.md

     );
 ```

-Three events are emitted for logging purposes every time there’s a new Proposal, new contribution and new payment transfer
+These events are emitted for every new proposal, new contribution and new payment transfer.
+This is for logging purposes and to make filtering these events simpler.
+The indexed attribute causes the respective arguments to be treated as log topics instead of data.

 ```
     modifier onlyStakeholder(string memory message) {